Cheektowaga boy awaits dual organ transplant

 CHEEKTOWAGA, N.Y.
-(WIVB)– Zooming around his backyard, 5-year-old Nate Gebbie’s smile is contagious.
-At a glance, most would have no idea that he’s living with a painful and rare disorder that effects his metabolism.
+(WIVB) — Zooming around his backyard, 5-year-old Nate Gebbie’s smile is contagious.
+At a glance, most would have no idea that he’s living with a painful and rare disorder that affects his metabolism.

 “It’s called Methylmalonic Acidemia.
 And since he can’t process it [proteins], it builds up.
 And he’s slightly acidic in his body.
 And if it’s not watched it can turn into ammonia,” said Jeremy Gebbie, Nate’s dad.